 3.2 Release pattern of potassium fractions

 The incubation study was conducted using the soil collected from the AEU 11 in which the highest non available K was identified.
-The release pattern of potassium fractions; available K, water soluble K, exchangeable K and non exchangeable K (nitric acid soluble K) was monitored across 15,30 and 45 days of incubation.
+The release pattern of potassium fractions; available K, water soluble K, exchangeable K and non-exchangeable K (nitric acid soluble K) was monitored across 15,30 and 45 days of incubation.

 Table 2.
 Effect of treatments on the available potassium of northern laterite soil.